cyberarm/CnC_Remastered_Collection-AI-Boost2/README.md

 ---

 General Mod info:
-- The Rampastring Quality of Live MOD. (waypoints, etc.)
+- The Rampastring Quality of Live MOD. (way-points, etc.)
 - Engineer instant capture
 - Engineers automatically choose new target after capturing
 - Additional Zoom Levels
 - RA Immersive Helis Mod (And all Air units have a sight) (Use 'L' to land)
 - Tech stealing by capturing a building with an Engineer (Allies vs Soviets)
 - Harvester have memory of latest harvest location, this is now editable by .ini file
-- AI knows how to use Thiefs and Spies
+- AI knows how to use Thief's and Spies
 - AI knows how to use a MAD Tank and Demo truck.
 - AI knows how to use chronoshifting with a Chrono Tank
 - AI knows how to use Naval stuff
 - AI attacks interval uses different ways (Hunt, Closest enemy, etc.)
 - AI Scatters all units on new attack launch to unlock stuck/blocked units
-- AI Air units no longer just attack Refineries, it selects random between basedefence, factories, power, buildings, naval units or all threats
+- AI Air units no longer just attack Refineries, it selects random between base-defense, factories, power, buildings, naval units or all threats
 - AI understands importants of buildings & units a lot better and uses it during attack
 - AI Engineers no longer walk in groups.
 They choose his own targets
 - AI Customizable limits for number of AI buildings, tanks, etc.